 Earth’s ocean is warming at the same rate as five Hiroshima atomic bombs dropping into the water each second, according to scientists, causing the ocean to run out of oxygen and endangering the future of millions of marine species.

 Last year, the Intergovernmental Panel on Climate Change delivered a grim projection for the future of the world’s ocean, revealing how glaciers and ice sheets are melting at an unprecedented rate, threatening frequent storms and regular flooding in countries around the world.
-What is driving these changes in the world’s ocean?
+What, in your opinion, is driving these changes?

 The biggest driver of changes in the ocean at the moment is the climate emergency.
 The ocean absorbs more than 90 per cent of the world’s heat and a quarter of our global greenhouse gas emissions, and if it didn’t do so, then living conditions on land would be completely different for us right now so the ocean has acted as a crucial buffer against major climate changes.

 The impact this has had on the ocean, however, has been severe.
 The Gulf of Mexico, the Caribbean Sea, the Atlantic, Indian and Pacific Oceans are all predicted to be much warmer than they have ever been this year which has major implications for the frequency of extreme weather such as storms and flooding.

 We are also seeing the oxygen content of the ocean declining at an unprecedented rate as you mentioned.
 There was a huge report released by the International Union for the Conservation of Nature last year which revealed the scale of the decline in ocean oxygen content.
 Oxygen is not uniform around the planet but depleting oxygen levels is going to have all kinds of implications for us since half of the oxygen we breathe comes from the ocean.

 Depleting oxygen levels in the ocean will also have implications for marine species, for example, fish can’t grow as big when there’s not as much oxygen and that has implications for our food security.